Basilan: Education

 Basilan's literacy rate has risen over the past two decades, although it remains one of the Philippines' lowest; 72.23% are considered literate, as opposed to the national figure of 92.6%.

-The province has one state college and five private colleges.
-Basilan State College is located in Isabela and has an extension college in Lamitan and Maluso.
+The province has one state university and five private colleges.
+Basilan State University is located in Isabela and has extension campuses in Lamitan and Maluso.
 Among the private colleges, there is Computer Technologies Institute-Isabela (est. 1997) and The Mariam School of Nursing in Lamitan (est. 2004).